-Hi there… First and foremost, the entire team here at Copywriter Today wants to welcome you on board.
-All of us, including the 50-some writers scattered all across the United States, our editors, our team of account managers and our owner Gabe, are excited about your decision to team up with us to put our words to work for you.
+Hi there!
+The entire team at Copywriter Today welcomes you!
+All of us, including the 50+ writers across the United States, our editors, our account managers and our owner Gabe, are excited to put our words to work for you.

-In order to do this in the best possible way, we have come up with a success guide so you know exactly what to expect throughout the first couple of months of our business relationship.
-This guide not only gives you the ability to keep us accountable, it also enables you prepare as possible for every step along the way of our system.
+Every one of us takes our jobs and individual responsibilities seriously, and we are well aware that we are successful when your content is a success!
+To give you the best possible service — and content — we have developed a success guide so you know exactly what to expect in the first months of our business relationship.
+This guide not only gives you the ability to keep us accountable, it also prepares you for every step of our system.

-The content you use to describe and advertise your business or brand is one of the most significant investments you make.
-We are thrilled that you are allowing us to be a part of your business growth.
-With all that said, let’s jump right into the success guide so you know just exactly what it is that is about to happen.
-You can use this guide to get started successfully with our services, or if you already have a plan of action, just refer to this for ideas and inspiration!
+The content that describes and advertises your business or brand is one of the most significant investments you’ll make.
+We are thrilled you are allowing us to be a part of your business growth.
+Use this guide to get off to a strong start, or, if you already have a plan of action, just refer to this for ideas and inspiration!

 Kickoff Call with Your Account Manager

-Within the first few days of signing up with our service, you spend around 30 minutes on a one-on-one call with your personal account manager.
-We definitely encourage you to place a few orders before this call.
-(Unless you are on our Autopilot Team plan, in which case we place these orders for you right after the kickoff call.)
-Your kickoff call provides your manager with the information he or she needs to build the most efficient writing team possible for your business.
+Within a few days of signing up, expect to spend about 30 minutes on a one-on-one call with your personal account manager.
+Feel free to place a few orders before this call.
+(Unless you are on our Autopilot Team plan, in which case we will place these orders for you right after the kickoff call.)
+Your kickoff call provides your manager with the information he or she needs to build the best writing team for your business.

 - An FAQ page from your website about your products or services.

-- A previous blog post that demonstrates a specific writing style or voice that exemplifies the style for your content.
+- A previous blog post that demonstrates the writing style or voice you’d like for your content.

-Once you discuss this information with your personal manager, you then go over the specific goals and purpose of your writing content.
+You’ll also go over the specific goals for and purpose of your content.

-- Are you preparing to open a new location and expand your business?
+- Are you preparing to open a new location or expand your business?

-- Do you want to increase the amount of traffic that visits your site?
+- Do you want to increase the amount of traffic that visits your website?

-- Do you want to partner with us for the sole intention of generating more leads to increase your sales?
+- Do you want to generate more leads to increase your sales?